-- appeals to the Problem Resolution Coordinator and the Quality Improvement/Managed Care Department. - B. Contractor shall be knowledgeable of and adhere to MHP policies on Beneficiary Rights as outlined in the Guide to Mental Health Services. - C. Contractor shall ensure that direct service staff, attend cultural competency trainings as offered by the County. - D. Contractor shall establish a process by which Spanish speaking staff that provide direct services in Spanish or interpretive services are tested for proficiency in speaking, reading, and writing Spanish language. - E. Contractor shall provide timely access to care and service delivery in the following areas as required by the State MHP standards: - 1.
-Where applicable, 24 hours per day, 7 days per week access to "urgent" services (within 24 hours) and "emergency" services (same day); - Access to routine appointments (1st appointment within 10 business days.
-When not feasible, Contractor shall give the beneficiary the option to re-contact the Access team and request another provider who may be able to serve the beneficiary within the 10 business day standard). - 3.
-The MHP Quality Assurance/Utilization Management team of Tulare County monitors clinical documentation and timeliness of service delivery. - F. Contractor shall not create, support or otherwise sanction any policies or procedures that discriminate against Medi-Cal beneficiaries.
+- C. Contractor shall ensure that direct service staff, attend cultural competency trainings as offered by the County. - D. Contractor shall establish a process by which Spanish speaking staff that provide direct services in Spanish or interpretive services are tested for proficiency in speaking, reading, and writing Spanish language. - E. Contractor shall provide timely access to care and service delivery in the following areas as required by the State MHP standards: - 1.
+Where applicable, 24 hours per day, 7 days per week access to "urgent" services (within 48 hours of request or determination of necessity) and "emergency" services (same day); - 2.
+Access to routine mental health services (1st appointment within 10 business days of initial request.
+When not feasible, Contractor shall give the beneficiary the option to re-contact the Access team and request another provider who may be able to serve the beneficiary within the 10 business day standard); - 3.
+Access to routine psychiatric (first appointment within 15 business days of initial request). - 4.
+The MHP Quality Assurance/Utilization Management team of Tulare County monitors clinical documentation and timeliness of service delivery. - 5.
+The MHP shall monitor the performance of its contractors and network providers on an ongoing basis for compliance with the terms of the MHP contract and shall subject the contractors' performance to periodic formal review. - 6.
+If the MHP identifies deficiencies or areas of improvement, the MHP and the contractor shall take corrective action. - F. Contractor shall not create, support or otherwise sanction any policies or procedures that discriminate against Medi-Cal beneficiaries.
 Contractor shall offer hours of operation that are no less than the hours of operation offered to commercial beneficiaries or, in the alternative, Contractor shall offer hours of operation that are comparable to those hours offered to Medicaid fee-for-service consumers, if the provider serves only Medicaid beneficiaries. - G. If the State, CMS, or the HHS Inspector General (Office of Inspector General) determines that there is a reasonable possibility of fraud or similar risk, the State, CMS, or the HHS Inspector General may inspect, evaluate and audit the subcontractor at any time. - H. The right to audit will exist through 10 years from the final date of the contract period or from the date of completion of any audit, whichever is later.
 Notwithstanding Paragraph 29, Order of Precedence, of the General Terms and Conditions (GTC) relevant to this agreement, the 10-year records retention period shall apply to all MHP agreements.
 This requirement supersedes the 5-year retention period in Paragraph 9 in the GTC.